 Many fabrics are given special finishes to improve their wear, make them crease resistant or stain resistant.
 In some cases, this may affect the way they handle – for example, with PVC coated cottons.

-As well as considering the fibre and the weave or knit, you must choose a pattern which suits the item you are making.
+As well as considering the fiber and the weave or knit, you must choose a pattern which suits the item you are making.
 For example vertical stripes are difficult to work with if you are making a closely fitted garment with lots of darts and seams.
 Patterns always give suggestions for types of fabric and designs to choose.

 Type of Weave